 I’ve seen zombie horses who, though allowing a rider onto their backs and doing whatever that rider demands, have a vacant, almost dead look in their eyes.
 It’s very sad.
 Zephyr, though, runs, and kicks, and raced our dog, Mustard, whinnies, and pushed me around (she liked to rub her heavy head on my back if there’s an itch) and loved life.
 I’ve was told though, more than once, that I’d spoiled her and that made her a dangerous animal.
 Yet I noted that those who told me that were often themselves angry, impatient people.
 Aside from some rough play, she never hurt us, always aware of her strength.
 That’s not to say that I think horses should be raised without any discipline at all, especially around children.
 But discipline should not equal abuse or domination.

 So I learned how to trim myself.
-It can be tricky because you can mess up a horses feet if not done right, but I was always careful, and with time my expertise improved.
-It took her years, however, to recover from her treatment by that first guy and sometimes in the middle of a trimming she’d suddenly remember that day and fight to get away (once, she knocked me to the ground).
+It can be tricky because you can mess up a horses feet if not done right, but I was always careful, watched videos, and with time my expertise improved.
+It took her years, however, to recover from her treatment by that first guy, and sometimes in the middle of a trimming, she’d suddenly remember that day and fight to get away (once, she knocked me to the ground).
 These bad times would usually only last a moment, then she’d snap out of it and see me calmly standing there, and she’d be back.

 She loves our dog Mustard.
 Together they’d romp and ham it up.

-We lived there for almost 14 years but then we decided we needed to move back to town.
+We lived there for almost 14 years, but then, due to expense, we realized we had to move back to town.
 Sadly, much as I wanted to, Zephyr wasn’t able to come with us.
 So I began to search in earnest for someone who wanted a horse.
 But not just anyone.
 Most people sell their horses as commodities, like a used car.
 I decided I’d give her away if I could find the right person/people.
-But again I had to be selective.
+But again, I had to be selective.
 There are bad people out there.
-You don’t want to know the things that people who don’t care, people with no souls, do to horses for money or fun.
+You don’t want to know the things that people who don’t care, people with no souls, do to horses for money, or fun.
 One of the saddest things I ever saw was, one day as I was driving on the freeway, a small, junky old pickup truck drove by.
 Then suddenly, from the tiny bed of this truck, a dirty white horse’s head began shakily to rise, and I noticed it.
 A thick, heavy chain around his neck.
 In his eyes was a look of utter sadness, hopeless resignation.
 On the door of the truck was a sign that said so-and-so tallow company.
 That horse was going to it’s death, its hooves to be turned into gelatin and glue.

 To us, though, she will always be family.